simonoxen/plastimatch/doc/sphinx/debian_packaging.rst

      sudo apt-get install devscripts pbuilder debhelper git-buildpackage cowbuilder

-   Note: devscripts must be 2.14.2 or higher, and gcc must be 5.0 or higher.
-To set up gcc, you might need to do something like this:
+   Note: if your host is not sid, you might need to install a newer gcc version than exists on the native release.
+You can do something like this:

       http://lektiondestages.blogspot.com/2013/05/installing-and-switching-gccg-versions.html